After A Year Of Rising Tensions, Protesters Tear Down Confederate Statue On UNC Campus

 Silent Sam has been a source of controversy for more than 50 years and the battle over its presence — facing north and towering in the university's upper quad — has only intensified.

-Calls for its removal grew louder following the deadly white supremacist rally in Charlottesville, N.C., in August of last year.
+Calls for its removal grew louder following the deadly white supremacist rally in Charlottesville, Va., in August of last year.
 However, university officials have maintained that a state law designed to protect a "monument, memorial or work of art owned by the state" prohibited the removal of the divisive symbol.

 In the last year, the university spent $390,000 on security for the statue, according to The News & Observer.